 Having the location information of a lead can help you group your contacts by region and time zone, and help you qualify the lead depending on geography.

-State: This helps in collecting more detailed information about your lead’s location.
+This helps in collecting detailed information about your lead’s location.

-Knowing your lead’s state can help you further group and also qualify them.
+Knowing your lead’s state can help you group and qualify them further.

 Another important method of handling lead generation is lead conversion.

-As a marketer, one of your goals should be to create a lead generation process and remove all of those distracting obstacles that commonly prevent visitors from converting.
+As a marketer, one of your goals should be to create a lead generation process and remove all of the distractions that commonly prevent visitors from converting.

 The conversion process includes: